Last Updated on

-A raw food diet takes considerable time to prepare.
-Changing over means you’ll lose the convenience of commercial dog foods.
+A raw food diet takes considerable prep time.
+You’ll lose the convenience of commercial dog foods.

-If your intent is to make a big difference in your dog’s life, then taking the raw food plunge may be worth it.
+Taking the raw food plunge may be worth it.
 You just need to be knowledgeable and go about it the right way.

 The BARF Diet Plan

 With the Biologically Appropriate Raw Food (BARF) plan you’ll be incorporating various raw meats and evaluating the results.

 Extra enzymes are absorbed, those that commercial dog food cannot provide.
 It makes sense, but you can actually take it further!

 The Prey Model Plan

 It takes into account that your dog is related to wild wolfs.
 The philosophy views your furry friend as a carnivorous beast.

 They’ll consume edible bones and organs.
 We’re talking whole carcasses, like in the wilderness!

-Watch this stunning video!
+Watch this tell-it-like-it-is video!

 In comparison to others, the Prey Model is hands-off.
 It requires less work.

 Nutritional Balancing Act

-With raw foods, your dog may not always get a balanced diet.
+The problem with raw foods is that your dog may not always get a balanced diet.

 You have people on both sides of the debate.
 Each claim their pet’s have shiner coats, more energy, etc.

-So… who is actually right?
+So who is right?